 How can you be sure you’re getting the right swim spa?

 - If your primary reason for buying a swim spa is fitness, look for a powerful swim current.

 - If your main reason is to extend your swimming season, look for one with excellent insulation, a good cover system, and great energy efficiency.

 - If your goal is more family time, look for a swim spa with generous room for everyone to kick back and relax.

-Knowing what your primary purposes for a swim spa will be helps you narrow down the plythora of choices available, as well as determining which extras are worth paying for.
+Knowing what your primary purposes for a swim spa will be helps you narrow down the plethora of choices available, as well as determining which extras are worth considering.